Cider: Americas

 In the US, "cider" often refers to sweetened, unfiltered apple juice, traditionally made with a distinct sweet-tart taste, and in these regions, the fermented (alcoholic) beverage is known as "hard cider".
 In Canada, "cider" usually refers to the alcoholic drink, while the non-alcoholic juice may sometimes be called "apple cider".

 Argentina

 In Argentina, cider, or sidra is by far the most popular alcoholic carbonated drink during the Christmas and New Year holidays.
 It has traditionally been considered the choice of the middle and lower classes (along with ananá fizz and pineapple juice), whereas the higher classes would rather go for champagne or local sparkling wines for their Christmas or New Year toast.
 Popular commercial brands of cider are Real, La Victoria, "Rama Caida", Tunuyan.
 It was traditionally marketed in 0.72-litre glass bottles, similar to Champagne bottles, and PET bottles for the lower-end brands.

 However, cider had a strong growth and is becoming a year-round beverage.
-Most brands now offer half-litre cans, and new flavors such as berries, peer, and some flavored with plants such as elderberry and cardamom.
+Most brands now offer half-litre cans, and new flavours such as berries, peer, and some flavoured with plants such as elderberry and cardamom.